Bankers Factoring only uses Soft Pull Credit Inquiry on your Factoring Application.

 A soft pull is a request for information about your credit history.
 This inquiry does not affect your credit score; we use this to verify your financial background.
 For example, if you apply for a loan, the lender will run a soft pull on your credit history to see if you meet the requirements.
 The company will run a hard inquiry next to finalize the transaction if approved.
 This inquiry will appear on your credit report and remain for two years from the release date.

 Soft pulls are prevalent today—they occur whenever anyone checks your credit report (for example, when you apply for a loan or mortgage).
 If no hard inquiries are made within 30 days, they will not affect your score.
-The good news is that soft pulls have no effect on your score and are considered “non-hard” inquiries by lenders.
+The good news is that soft pulls do not affect your score and are considered “non-hard” inquiries by lenders.

 A hard pull is an inquiry that requests information from one or more bureaus (eBureau®, Experian®, and TransUnion®).
 Still, it does not guarantee approval from your funding source.